How MYKI Works

 MYKI locally stores passwords, cards, notes, government IDs and any custom category that you create.

 - Your keystrokes and mouse movements are not logged

-- The Key exchange happens when the extension QR code is scanned.
+- The Key exchange happens by scanning a QR code

 - Shared Passwords are AES-256 encrypted with a random key which is encrypted using RSA-2048

 Why should I trust MYKI?